RaitaroH/Import-All-Deepdark/README.md

 > It can also work with other themes as long as they have a place to import from such as github.

 ### Disadvantages
-> You cannot modify or see the code in the themes.
+> You cannot modify or see the code of the themes inside Stylus.